-From there, your dentist will likely recommend treatments like the following:
+From there, your dentist in Mesa, AZ will likely recommend treatments like the following:

 If a tooth is knocked out, your dentist can typically replace the tooth.
 The dentist will clean the tooth and tooth socket and then make a mold of your tooth.
 This mold is used to craft your temporary crown.
 This crown will be cemented in place until you are able to receive a permanent restoration.

 Dental bonding is a fast, inexpensive treatment that can repair minor tooth damage.
 Your dentist will apply a tooth-colored resin material to your damaged tooth.
 A special light is used to harden the resin, which is then polished to match the surface of your natural tooth.

 If your tooth is cracked or fractured, a root canal treatment may be recommended.
 During a root canal, the fractured or cracked part of your tooth will be removed, and the inside of the tooth will be cleaned out.
 Then, the tooth can be restored with a crown to add strength and help ensure that the tooth is not further damaged.
 You will receive a local anesthetic before receiving a root canal.